DominikJankow/KlasyfikacjaStanuOstrza/README.md

 ## Setup
 To run this project, install it locally and open using Jupyter or open it on your browser using Google collaboratory.

+## TL;DR
+Based on the findings of this project we can accurately classify the wear of a lathe knife based on the forces measured by a dynamometer situated behind the knife.
+To make the model more robust and precise more data should be gathered and tested on.
+Another important feature that could be added to make it better would be to gather test results from experiments using different knives and different steel grades.